wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-manage-vms-azure-cli.md

 	ms.date="10/07/2015"
 	wacn.date=""/>

-# Manage your Virtual Machines using the Azure CLI for Mac, Linux, and Windows
+# Manage your Resource Manager virtual machines by using the Azure CLI for Mac, Linux, and Windows

-Many tasks you do each day to manage your VMs can by automated by using the Azure CLI.
+Many tasks you do each day to manage your VMs can by automated by using the Azure Command-Line Interface (CLI) for Mac, Linux, and Windows.
 This article gives you example commands for simpler tasks, and links to articles that show the commands for more complex tasks.

->[AZURE.NOTE] If you haven't installed and configured the Azure CLI yet, you can get instructions [here](/documentation/articles/xplat-cli-install).
-If you want a quickstart for the same tasks in PowerShell, see [Manage your VMs using Azure PowerShell](/documentation/articles/virtual-machines-manage-vms-powershell).
+>[AZURE.NOTE] If you haven't installed the Azure CLI yet, you can get instructions [here](/documentation/articles/xplat-cli-install) and learn how to connect to your subscription [here](/documentation/articles/xplat-cli-connect).
+You also need to configure the CLI in Azure Resource Manager (arm) mode.

 ## How to Use the Example Commands
 You'll need to replace some of the text in the commands with text that's appropriate for your environment.
 The < and > symbols indicate text you need to replace.
 When you replace the text, remove the symbols but leave the quote marks in place.